determined-ai/determined/docs/reference/experiment-config-reference.rst

    log_retention_days: 90

-This setting may also be specified as a cluster default.
+This setting can be defined as a default setting for the entire cluster.

 *******************
  Validation Policy